Frequently asked questions and tips

 In some races tandem means that you can do each leg of the race at the same time.
 That is not the case with this race.
 In the PPP, Tandem means that racers have the option of using a tandem bike and/or a 2-person kayak for the Bike and Paddle legs.

-PPP offers racer who are 12 and younger a few alterations to the course and rules to make the event more accessible.
+PPP offers racers who are 12 and younger a few alterations to the course and rules to make the event more accessible.
 12 and Under Individuals, Pairs and Teams all have the option of running a shortened run course and using a 2-person kayak instead of a 1-person kayak or 2-person canoe.

 In the Family Teams category, if the racer completing the run leg is 12 or under, they will also have the option of completing the shortened run course.
 If BOTH racers completing the paddle leg in a Family Team are 12 and Under, they have the option of using a 2 person kayak, as well.
 If only one racer is 12 and Under and wants to paddle with an adult then the only option is a 2-person canoe.